SuperCD/FootballManager/README.md

 Also some things here could be cleaner than they are now:
 * Improve incapsulation of Child Entities in the domain model to avoid developers to circumvent business logic
 * The API could use some more love for improved usability

-If you think this demo is looking ok but you still think it needs some work, or you really want to see some frontend code I can work on that, but starting from half May.